Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 What is your (your) name?

 In Russian, the main greeting is hello.
-It goes back to the old Slavonic verb to be healthy, which means “to be healthy”, that is, healthy. hello to the verb old times also had the meaning of “greet” (cf.: greet), as evidenced by the text of the “Onega epic”: “How Ilya Muromets comes here, and he lives the prince and princess.”
+It goes back to the Old Slavonic verb zdravstavat, which means “to be sound,” i.e. healthy.
+Verb to say hello old times It also had the meaning “to greet” (cf.: greet), as evidenced by the text of the “Onega epic”: “How Ilya comes here from Muromets, and long live he the prince and the princess.”
 Therefore, at the heart of this greeting is a wish for health.
-For the first time, the greeting hello is found in the Letters and Papers of Peter the Great 1688-1701.
+The greeting hello is first found in the Letters and Papers of Peter the Great 1688-1701.

 Good morning!

-Good afternoon!
+Good afternoon

 Good evening!

-- (Very) glad to see you (greet)!
+- (Very) glad to see (welcome) you!

-Let me (let me) greet you.
+Let me (let me) welcome you.

 Welcome!